Frequently Asked Questions

 Aren’t climbing lessons and the gear that goes along with it expensive?

-–Initially climbing gear for any beginner can be costly which makes it very important to get familiar with the different types of gear out there before making your own purchase.
+–Initially, climbing gear for any beginner can be costly which makes it very important to get familiar with the different types of gear out there before making your own purchase.
 SAN provides all of the necessary climbing gear to clients at a very reasonable rental fee cost which can save beginners the burdensome hassle of making some big blind purchase.
 Depending on the season, the gear includes helmet‚ harness‚ shoes, crampons, boots, ice axes and the other appropriate gears for whichever clinic‚ course or program our clients choose.
 Courses‚ clinics and our knowledgeable staff also make it possible for our clients the chance to try out and learn about the various types of gear.
-SAN also offers cheap introductory open weekly clinics during the spring and fall climbing seasons.
-For more information on this, click on this link: Open Clinics.
+For info on our rental rates, check out our Rental & Rates.

 How fit do I have to be to climb?